The Science of Puzzle Benefits — Research Explained

 Children (5–12)

-• +Develops problem-solving skills early
+- +Develops systematic problem-solving early

-• +Improves vocabulary and language
+- +Improves vocabulary and language production

-• +Enhances spatial reasoning
+- +Enhances spatial reasoning and object manipulation

 RECOMMENDED: